Inference from Selectively Disclosed Data: Introduction

 \section{Introduction}

-Many decision processes -- including regulatory approval, policy choices, and financial decisions -- rely on self-disclosed data.
-The datasets used tend to be very large, on the order of tens of thousands of trials for drug approval, and often hundreds of thousands of datapoints about locations and sales in merger cases.
+Many decisions -- including technology adoption, regulatory approval, and research grantmaking -- are based on self-disclosed data.
+The datasets used can often be very large, on the order of tens of thousands of trials for drug approval, and often hundreds of thousands of datapoints about locations and sales in merger cases.
 In and of themselves, big datasets may paint an accurate picture of reality, but the sender can disclose them strategically: it is easier to verify that the data submitted are real than that they are complete, and even in the presence of mandatory disclosure rules, deciding which observations are admissible to include in the dataset is largely at the sender's discretion.

 We want to understand the role data play in strategic communication between the sender and the decision-maker when receivers have uncertainty about the underlying dataset from which the sender extracted the submitted data.
-We consider the case of a sender with state-independent motives to persuade the receiver towards a particular action, and a receiver who observes a large dataset, but interprets it with partial skepticism that the data are worse than they appear.
+We consider the case of a sender with state-independent motives to persuade the receiver towards a particular action, and a receiver who observes a dataset the sender discloses, but interprets it with partial skepticism that the data are incomplete.
 Equilibrium play between the sender and receiver involves the sender submitting data as ``proof" that the receiver should take a favorable action, and the receiver evaluating how persuasive the proof is depending on how likely it is sent by a sender with less persuasive data who has trimmed some discouraging observations.
-This can be modeled under the framework of an evidence game in which senders that have access to datasets weakly more observations of each outcome can always mimic senders with fewer observations.
-A special case, in which senders either have do or do not have access to a single data point, with probability known to the receiver, is already well-understood (\citealt{Dye85}), and demonstrates that senders can manipulate the receiver by disclosing nothing when the evidence is sufficiently poor.
+This can be modeled under the framework of an evidence game in which senders that have access to datasets with weakly more observations of each outcome can always mimic senders with fewer observations.
+A special case, in which senders either have or do not have access to a single data point, with probability known to the receiver, is already well-understood (\citealt{Dye85}), and demonstrates that senders can manipulate the receiver by disclosing nothing when the evidence is sufficiently poor.